Quick Answer

 Decision-making usually comes down to workflow rather than features.

-Ryan runs an online electronics resale business.
-He includes QR codes on packing slips that point to warranty info and support pages.
-Those links change as policies update.
-He prefers a single QR code that always leads to the current page.
+An online reseller who includes QR codes on packing slips pointing to warranty info and support pages needs those links to keep working as policies update.
+One reusable QR code that always leads to the current page is the better fit.

 Both approaches make sense within their own contexts.